 This cutting-edge programme is unique to Buckingham.
-A course with wide appeal, it is aimed at anyone who has an interest in biography or in researching and writing biography for themselves.
+A course with wide appeal, it is aimed at anyone who has an interest in biography or in researching and writing a biography for themselves.
 The varied mix of backgrounds and interests that students bring to the course, the experience and commitment of the programme director and the friendly small-group setting allow a lively, enjoyable and intellectually rigorous exchange of ideas.
 Graduates have gone on to publish their own books, and to win prizes.
-Some have embarked on further research for the MPhil or the DPhil in Biography.
+Some have embarked on further research for the PhD in Biography.

 When it was founded in 1996, the Biography MA was the first of its kind.
 Since then Life Writing has become part of the postgraduate menu, but the Buckingham course has kept its distinctive edge.
 Unlike most Life Writing degrees, it is not linked to Creative Writing, and there is a strong emphasis on research and historical biography.
 The programme is consistently rated ‘excellent’ by external examiners and inspectors.

 Guest seminars on the course are led by leading biographers, critics, publishers and agents.
-Teachers and speakers on the course have included Andrew Motion, Kathryn Hughes, Frances Wilson, Frances Spalding, Jeremy Lewis, Rupert Shortt, Caroline Dawnay, Andrew Lownie, Miranda Seymour, Anne Wroe, Angela Thirlwell, David Lough and Ophelia Field.
+Teachers and speakers on the course have included Andrew Motion, Kathryn Hughes, Frances Wilson, Frances Spalding, Caroline Dawnay, Andrew Lownie, Miranda Seymour, Anne Wroe, Angela Thirlwell, David Lough and Ophelia Field.

 One of the distinctive features of the programme is the value attached to the supervision which is provided for students working on dissertations.
-One-on-one supervisions are held every two or three weeks during term.
+One-on-one supervisions are held every two or three weeks during a term.
 While the dissertation must be the candidate’s independent work, it is the supervisor who offers advice on refining the topic (if necessary), on primary sources, on secondary reading, on research techniques and on writing the dissertation.
-Regular group discussions between research students at all degree levels (MA, MPhil and DPhil) allow the exchange of research experiences and mutual support.
+Regular group discussions between research students at all degree levels (MA and PhD) allow the exchange of research experiences and mutual support.

 Professor Jane Ridley founded the Buckingham Biography MA in 1996.
 She is an Oxford-trained historian and biographer, and her publications include Queen Victoria in the Penguin Monarchs Series (2015); The Young Disraeli (1995); The Architect and his Wife: A Life of Edwin Lutyens (2002), which won the Duff Cooper Prize; and Bertie: A Life of Edward VII (2012), for which she was awarded a research fellowship by the Leverhulme Trust.
 She has contributed widely to the Oxford Dictionary of National Biography, and she is a regular reviewer for publications such as the Spectator, the Literary Review and the Times Literary Supplement.

 Watch a lecture by Professor Ridley on “The Thrills and Spills of Writing Biography”, given to the Swan and Pen Literary Society in June 2013.